 - Chop the herbs as finely as you desire

-- Cover each well with water or olive oil – just enough so that they are completely covered
+- Cover each with water or olive oil – just enough so that they are completely covered

 - Freeze for at least three hours